“Past’ e patane” they say in Naples 🙂

 - First take a cocotte/high pot and heat a generous amount of extra virgine olive oil, then cut the lardo into thin slices and then hit it multiple times with the blade of a thick knife until you obtain a cream, then add it to the hot oil and melt it at medium/low heat.
 Next to it boil also some water (about 1 liter), we will need it later (or some vegetable broth if you have it).

 - Cut the onion and the celery into small pieces and add them to the oil too, and let them simmer at low heat until they are soft (10 minutes about).

-- Meanwhile peel the potatoes and cut them into cubes (not too small and not too big, about 2 cm, they must keep some texture), then put them in the cocotte/pot together with the other vegetables, and add also the triple tomato concentrate diluted in a ladle of hot water.
+- Meanwhile peel the potatoes and cut them into cubes (not too small and not too big, about 2 cm, they must keep some texture), then put them in the cocotte/pot together with the other vegetables.

 - Mix all the vegetables together and then pour 1-2 ladles of hot water, then add the Parmigiano Reggiano rinds, the sliced chili, the minced garlic and let it cook at medium heat for 10-15 minutes, then add also the triple tomato concentrate (or the tomatoes) diluted in a ladle of hot water, and some basil leaves.
 Season with salt and pepper.
 If the liquid reduces too much while cooking add some hot water.

 - After 20-25 minutes (from the moment you added the potatoes) control if the ptatoes are cooked, then you can put the pasta inside.
-Add more water enough to cover everything and from now keep stirring regularly until the pasta is cooked (otherwise it will attach on the bottom): indicatively 15 minutes, consider that cooking the pasta in a sauce usually takes a bit longer time than boiling it just in water (I used a “Pasta di Gragnano”, slowly dried at low temperatures, and it took about 15 minutes to be ready).
+Add more water just enough to cover everything and from now keep stirring regularly until the pasta is cooked (otherwise it will attach on the bottom): indicatively 12-15 minutes, consider that cooking the pasta in a sauce usually takes a bit longer time than boiling it just in water (I used a “Pasta di Gragnano”, slowly dried at low temperatures, and it took about 15 minutes to be ready).
 During this time the pasta will release extra starch so it will get thicker, so keep adding hot water if it’s needed, personally I like it creamy but not excessively thick.